 The company has raised gross proceeds of $1435m which will be used to invest in several new plants to get to capacity, and pay off part or all of the debt.
 This would result in between $1-10m in interest expenses being freed up.
-The company will have a approximate cash position of $1.5b, with a book value of approximately $2b.
-Net margin was -17.5% in 2019, narrowing slightly to -.14.3%, and with a lower interest expense I can see this narrowing further to single digits in 2021.
+The company will have an approximate cash position of $1.5b, with a book value of approximately $2b.
+Net margin was -17.5% in 2019, narrowing slightly to -14.3%, and with a lower interest expense I can see this narrowing further to single digits in 2021.

 Competitive and valuation analyses

 Oatly’s distinctly Swedish sense of humour is reflected in a very cohesive marketing message that anyone who has briefly glanced at a bottle will recognise.
 This also helps give Oatly pricing power, which it has already utilised to charge a premium to its plant-based competitors and should help insulate it from rising costs.
 Oat milk is also one of the best plant-based options when considering cost, environmental impact, nutrition and taste, and Oatly is synonymous with this segment (quite uniquely).

 In February the company and its shareholders entered into an agreement that would allow an additional listing on the Hong Kong Stock Exchange.
 Its largest shareholder is China Resources and operates a joint venture with the company.

 This is a really difficult investment proposition.
 Inflation worries are not good news for this stock on the one hand, but on the other, it is a clear price maker in the global plant-based food market, and may soon start to exhibit monopsonic power in a very similar way to Ferrero.
 There’s no beating about the bush, the stock is expensive, both on this years sales, and especially next years.
 The question is whether other vegan valuations are sustainable too (especially BYND); if not, there will be pressure on the price.
 In my opinion Oatly does have the best chance of all the plant-based names to post a solid profit by 2023.